 Mosman Park WA 6912

-Academic Music Scholarships are awarded annually to girls entering Year 7 who show outstanding ability, enthusiasm and commitment on one or more instruments.
+These are awarded to girls who show outstanding ability, enthusiasm and commitment on one or more instruments.
 Each Scholarship has a value of 25% of the academic tuition fees plus 50-100% remission on music tuition fees for one or two instruments.
 The Scholarship, while subject to annual review, is tenable for the duration of a girl’s education at St Hilda’s.

 Applicants are required to sit the Academic Assessment Services Scholarship examination and to attend an audition at the School.
 Scholarships are not available for piano or voice students, except for Year 11 and 12 students who study WACE music.
 All girls receiving a scholarship are expected to be in two ensembles, selected by the Head of Department, according to their instrument.
 Instrument hire is free for scholarship students.

 Applicants must complete a separate application for Academic Assessment Services Examination and for the Music Scholarship.

 St Hilda's also offers Music Performance Scholarships (audition only, no academic examination required) for students who are currently in Year 6, for entry into Year 7, 2020 or Year 10, studying ATAR Music in Year 11, 2020.
 Scholarships are not available for piano or voice students, except for Year 11 and 12 students who study WACE music.
 All girls receiving a scholarship are expected to be in two ensembles, selected by the Head of Department, according to their instrument.
 Instrument hire is free for scholarship students.

-The Principal will offer a limited number of these scholarships to girls who do not attend St Hilda's and who wish to enter Years 7 and 10 in 2019.
+The Principal will offer a limited number of STEAM scholarships to girls who do not attend St Hilda's and who wish to enter Years 7 and 10 in 2020.
 Applicants are required to sit the Academic Assessment Services Examination.
 The scholarship will attract a reduction in academic tuition (as determined by the Principal), continuing for the student's education at St Hilda's.

 Applicants must demonstrate: